-- Land Use.
+Land Use.
 Land development will be consistent with the Jackson/Teton County Comprehensive Plan.
-Development is anticipated to proceed at rates similar to those experienced over the past ten years. - Pedestrian.
+Development is anticipated to proceed at rates similar to those experienced over the past ten years.

+Pedestrian.
 Both the Town and County will continue to invest in and improve the pedestrian environment, with an emphasis on streets in Town and in the villages and rural neighborhoods of the County.
-Walking by residents and visitors for short trips within settled areas will be significantly safer and more convenient. - Transit.
-Service increases will focus on making transit a time-competitive and convenient choice for all travel markets, including: in-commuters, visitors and workers at Teton Village during all seasons, residents of Jackson, Wilson, Teton Village and South Park, and Grand Teton National Park visitors. - Bicycle.
+Walking by residents and visitors for short trips within settled areas will be significantly safer and more convenient. ~~than today.
+Jackson and Teton Village will join the ranks of walkable tourism destinations.~~

+Transit.
+Service increases will focus on making transit a ~~viable choice~~ time-competitive and convenient choice for all travel markets, including: in-commuters, visitors and workers at Teton Village during all seasons, residents of Jackson, Wilson, Teton Village and South Park, and Grand Teton National Park visitors.

+Bicycle.
 The Town and County will make bicycle infrastructure improvements along streets and roadways in populated areas and will continue to expand and improve the region's highly successful pathways network.
-Jackson Hole will experience both enhanced appeal as an active recreation destination and expanded convenience and safety of bicycling for residents and workers.
+Jackson Hole will experience both enhanced appeal as an active recreation destination and expanded bicycling by residents and workers.

-Number: 1 Author: jcharlier Subject: Sticky Note Date: 11/18/2020 10:48:06 AM New paragraph calling for development of travel time indicators.

-Number: 2 Author: jcharlier Subject: Sticky Note Date: 11/18/2020 10:49:24 AM Revised Table 1-1: deleted mode share rows, added GHG row.
-VMT and transit unchanged.

-Number: 3 Author: jcharlier Subject: Sticky Note Date: 11/18/2020 10:51:40 AM Some wording changes in this box to reflect policy direction from new Comprehensive Plan, including restatement of transit approach to embrace travel time and convenience.
+Mode Share. ~~Over 5% of daily trips made in Teton County (including Jackson) in 2013 will shift from single occupant vehicle trips to walk, bike and transit trips by 2035. (see Table 1-1)~~